sunjinny/Emotional_Speech_Animation_Generator_Android/README.md

 - Play a new audio corresponding to the animation.

-- Update the animation by getting the current audio timing.
+- While playing the audio, update the animation by getting the current audio timing.

   ```
   avatarAnimation.updateAnimation(MediaPlayer.getCurrentPosition());